What is a community cat?

 I don’t mind having community cats in my yard.
 What can I do to help them?

-The WHS offers a Trap, Neuter, Release program for cats in non-residential areas.
+The WHS offers a Trap, Neuter, Return program for cats in non-residential areas.
 It is designed to improve the lives of community cats and reduce their numbers.
 Cats in non-residential areas are trapped by people like you, brought to a veterinarian for a spay/neuter surgery, vaccinated, and then released back into their community.
 Check your municipality bylaws regarding the legalities of harbouring feral cats.

 Thank you to UC Davis Veterinary Medicine and Koret Shelter Medicine Program for the resources and information on community cats.